Python-SIP/sip/doc/directives.rst

 If used as part of a class specification then instances of the class will be automatically converted to the Python object, even though the class itself has been wrapped.
-This behaviour can be changed on a temporary basis from an application by calling the :func:`sip.enableautoconversion` function, or from handwritten code by calling the :c:func:`sipEnableAutoconversion` function.
+This behaviour can be changed on a temporary basis from an application by calling the :py:func:`sip.enableautoconversion` function, or from handwritten code by calling the :c:func:`sipEnableAutoconversion` function.

 The following variables are made available to the handwritten code: